 F1 Grace Period:

 The F1 visa grace period provides students a 60 day grace period during which they can stay in the United States beyond the completion of their program of study or Optional Practical Training (OPT).

-F1 students had to withdraw from the classes post receiving the authorization from International Student Services (ISS) will only have a 15 day grace period to leave the US.
+F1 students have to withdraw from the classes post receiving the authorization from International Student Services (ISS) which will only have a 15 day grace period to leave the US.
 However, F1 students who have withdrawn from the classes without previous authorization from ISS are provided with no grace period and must leave the US immediately.

 F1 students can find the details of completion of their studies on their Form I-120.
 The end date of the course that you’re studying will also be the last date for student status.
 Students studying in the USA on F1 Visa must be mindful about this grace period or it could cause them to fall out of status.

 OPT Grace Period:

 OPT is temporary employment authorization for F1 students in degree programs to gain experience in jobs directly related to their major area of study.
 Students are allowed 90 days of unemployment while they are on valid post-completion OPT.
 Those who do not exceed 90 days of unemployment and report employment to the ISS are automatically given or granted a 60 day OPT grace period after the end date mentioned on the Employment Authorization Document (EAD).
 This only applies if you have successfully completed their OPT.
 If you are on post-completion OPT and have accrued more than 90 days of unemployment, you are considered out of status and are not eligible for the 60-day OPT grace period.
 There is no grace period after 90/120 days of unemployment.

 You must contact the OIA so that they can cancel your remaining OPT time if you’ve reached 90 days of unemployment.
 Throughout these 60 days F-1 grace period after OPT expires, you choose either of the following options –